xamarin/xamarin-forms-samples/Templates/DataTemplates/README.md

 ---
-name: Data Template
+name: Xamarin.Forms - Data Template
 description: This sample demonstrates creating a DataTemplate to specify the appearance of data being displayed by a ListView.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: